Athlon007/Leomard/CONTRIBUTING.md

 I sometimes may not follow my own guidelines (sorry!).
 If you find any violations, please feel free to open a pull request.

+While creating Forms for API requests, **never** add "auth".
+This is handled by RequestHandler.

 ## Artwork

 Any artwork you create must be licensed under CC-BY-SA-4.0.
 If your art will be used in the app, you will be credited in the app and in README.md.